uri-library-data-services/iassist-preview/content/blog/technology-befuddles-session-c3.md

 So a major round of applause for all of us who made through the 3 laptop circus that was session C3.
 A standing ovation to our session chair Anna Bombak who kept her cool, kept us on track and made the best use of our technology downtime to handle questions and comments.
-I\'m learning **lots** of things to pay attention to as program chair for next year!
+I'm learning **lots** of things to pay attention to as program chair for next year!

 Submitted by San Cannon